 Learn the security techniques used by the Internet’s most skilled professionals.
-CYBRScore Digital Media Forensics Essentials, which includes 19 hands-on labs, will provide you with an introduction to media collection, imaging and analysis.
+This Digital Media Forensics Essentials lab bundle, which includes 19 distinct, hands-on labs, will provide you with an introduction to media collection, imaging and analysis.

 Students will use the open source Volatility tool to analyze a memory snapshot and determine what malicious software has infected the victim machine.